 \subsection{Network Architecture and Implementation}

-To validate the effectiveness of LMM, we integrate the LMM into the DNN architecture and compare the performance between the DNNs with and without LMM based on the same train and test dataset.
-With the new network architectures constantly emerging and becoming available, the capability of the proposed LMM to be equipped with any type of DNNs is important.
-Flexibility ensures that the proposed method can quickly adapt to the different architecture.
-In the comparative experiments, three common DNNs (VGG-16 \cite{simonyan2014very}, Inception-V3 \cite{szegedy2016rethinking}, Resnet-50 \cite{he2016deep}) was used to demonstrate the flexibility of LMM.
+To validate the effectiveness of \LMM, we integrated \LMM~into the DNN architecture and compared the performance between the DNNs with and without \LMM~based on the same train and test dataset.
+With new network architectures constantly emerging, the {compatibility} of the proposed \LMM~with any type of DNNs is important.
+Flexibility ensures that the proposed method can quickly adapt to the different architecture{s}.
+In the comparative experiments, three {popular} DNNs (VGG-16 \cite{simonyan2014very}, Inception-V3 \cite{szegedy2016rethinking}, Resnet-50 \cite{he2016deep}) {were} used to demonstrate the flexibility of \LMM$\footnote{The code will be released at \href{https://github.com/neugmd/BLRM}{https://github.com/neugmd/BLRM}}$.
 The training procedure utilized the Adam optimizer with a learning rate of 0.0001, a cross-entropy loss function, and a minibatch size of 32.